Treatment

 CONTACT US TODAY

 Medical detoxification refers to the cleansing of the body of toxic, addictive substances under the supervision of medical professionals.
-The medical team will usually be conducted by a physician, which consists of clinical staff, therapists, and nurses.
+The medical team usually includes physicians, clinical staff, therapists, and nurses.
 Some detox centers will utilize advanced practice staff like physician assistants or nurse practitioners to deliver medical care during the detoxification process.

-Most people know the word detox to mean a way of cleansing the body of unhealthy food.
-But do you know what medical detox is and how it differs from our common understanding of the term detox?
+Most people understand the term “detox” to refer to a method of cleansing the body of toxic substances.
+But do you know what medical detox from drugs is and how it differs from our common understanding of the term detox?

-Similar to asthma, diabetes, or rheumatoid arthritis, addiction is a common condition that pops up occasionally but can be controlled.
-Medical drug detox helps individuals that suffer from addiction.
-It does so in a similar way to a hospital emergency department in that it helps people manage their long-term conditions.
+Similar to asthma, diabetes, or rheumatoid arthritis, the disease of addiction is a common condition, too, and you can definitely control it.
+Medical detox center helps individuals who suffer from addiction.
+It does so in a similar way to a hospital emergency department to help people manage their long-term conditions.
+Medical detox for substance abuse will provide stabilization for an acute outbreak of the chronic disease.
+By itself, though, a detox will not change the long-term course of an addiction; people need addiction treatment for that.

 Detox is the first step to treating substance addiction.
-Thus, detox will occur at the very beginning of treatment.
-Drug detox alone is not considered addiction treatment though.
-Individuals who complete drug detox have a higher chance of staying in treatment afterward longer.
-They also have a higher chance of having more prolonged stretches of sobriety.
+Thus, detox will occur at the very beginning of the treatment.
+Individuals who complete drug or alcohol detox have a higher chance of staying in treatment for longer.
+Additionally, they are more likely to have longer periods of abstinence.

 Contact Us Today